 - a course should meet every one of its stated student learning outcomes.

 Upon successful completion at Glendale Community College, the student will be able to:

-communicate clearly, demonstrate critical thinking, and apply knowledge utilizing writing, speaking, presenting and other modes of communication;
+communicate clearly and apply knowledge utilizing writing, speaking, presenting and other modes of communication;

 2. Mathematical Competency/Quantitative Reasoning